9° 28' 60S Long 147° 10' 60E Port Moresby is located on a peninsula

 Scone Island small island located in Joyce Bay off Koki (2 Mile).

-Nateara Reef south of Fairfax Harbor, Walter Bay, Joyce Bay and Port Moresby includes Basilisk Passage.
+Nateara Reef fringing reef south of Port Moresby, Walter Bay, Joyce Bay at the western edge is Basilisk Passage.

 Port Moresby Airfields and Seaplane Bases

 3 Mile Drome (Kila

 Drome, Kila Kila Drome) located to the east of Port Moresby built in 1933 and in WWII.

 Port Moresby Flying Boat Base located at edge of Fairfax Harbor near Port Moresby built in 1939.